Quantum mechanics: Mathematical formulation

 In the mathematically rigorous formulation of quantum mechanics, the state of a quantum mechanical system is a vector $\psi$ belonging to a (separable) complex Hilbert space $\mathcal H$.
 This vector is postulated to be normalized under the Hilbert space inner product, that is, it obeys $\langle \psi,\psi \rangle = 1$, and it is well-defined up to a complex number of modulus 1 (the global phase), that is, $\psi$ and $e^{i\alpha}\psi$ represent the same physical system.
 In other words, the possible states are points in the projective space of a Hilbert space, usually called the complex projective space.
 The exact nature of this Hilbert space is dependent on the system – for example, for describing position and momentum the Hilbert space is the space of complex square-integrable functions $L^2(\mathbb C)$, while the Hilbert space for the spin of a single proton is simply the space of two-dimensional complex vectors $\mathbb C^2$ with the usual inner product.

 Physical quantities of interest – position, momentum, energy, spin – are represented by observables, which are Hermitian (more precisely, self-adjoint) linear operators acting on the Hilbert space.
 A quantum state can be an eigenvector of an observable, in which case it is called an eigenstate, and the associated eigenvalue corresponds to the value of the observable in that eigenstate.
 More generally, a quantum state will be a linear combination of the eigenstates, known as a quantum superposition.
-When an observable is measured, the result will be one of its eigenvalues with probability given by the Born rule: in the simplest case the eigenvalue $\lambda$ is non-degenerate and the probability is given by $|\langle \vec\lambda,\psi\rangle|^2$, where $\vec\lambda$ is its associated eigenvector.
+When an observable is measured, the result will be one of its eigenvalues with probability given by the Born rule: in the simplest case the eigenvalue $\lambda$ is non-degenerate and the probability is given by $|\langle \vec\lambda,\psi\rangle|^2$, where $\vec\lambda$ is its associated unit-length eigenvector.
 More generally, the eigenvalue is degenerate and the probability is given by $\langle \psi,P_\lambda\psi\rangle$, where $P_\lambda$ is the projector onto its associated eigenspace.
 In the continuous case, these formulas give instead the probability density.